What is Parkour?

 Further info on the history and philosophy of parkour can be explored here:

 What should I wear/bring?

 We recommend wearing comfy clothing and enclosed shoes that allow you to move around.
-Avoid anything that could get caught in equipment or make you trip over.
+Avoid anything that could get caught on equipment or make you trip over.
 Standard wear are track pants/tights, t-shirts, and sneakers!
-If you are looking for a shoe recommendation check the following recommendations
+If you are looking for a shoe recommendation check the following recommendations.

 When can I do big stuff or rooftops?

 Newcastle Parkour does not support or endorse the dangerous use of parkour.
 We promote the safe practice and progression of your training.
 During classes we stick to ground level to master the basics.
 Newcastle Parkour does not condone dangerous stunts, if you perform them during class you will be asked to leave.